IRS Offer to Compromise

 At Delia Law, we work closely with you so that you understand your tax situation and how to resolve it.
 We’ll provide all of the Offer In Compromise help you need, starting with whether you qualify for the program, to the specifics of the low-income certification guidelines.

-An Offer in Compromise is a tax relief settlement between a taxpayer and the IRS, where the IRS typically accepts less than the entire tax debt owed.
+An Offer in Compromise or IRS Offer to Compromise is a tax relief settlement between a taxpayer and the IRS, where the IRS typically accepts less than the entire tax debt owed.

 If you qualify for this IRS settlement offer, much of your tax debt can be cleared.
 In 2017 alone, the IRS accepted nearly 25,000 offers which resulted in around $256 million in tax relief.